 Lying on top of the world: a school for Nepal

-The goal of the project is to complete the primary school in Shree Pattale, a village in the lower Everest valley thanks to the field support of the local partner: the school was destroyed by the 2015 earthquake and only partially rebuilt.
+The goal of the project is to complete the primary schools of Shree Pattale and Necha Gahri, villages in the lower Everest valley thanks to the field support of the on-site partner: both schools were destroyed by the 2015 earthquake and only partially rebuilt.

 The initiative aims to remember the well-known and strong mountaineer Carlalberto “Cala” Cimenti, recently deceased, engaged in cooperation projects with the Peaks Doc section of World Friends onlus.